 - Do not use damaged bearings as their use can result in equipment damage.

 - If a hammer and bar are used for installation or removal of a part, use a mild steel bar (e.g., 1010 or 1020 grade).
 Mild steel bars are less likely to cause release of high-speed fragments from the hammer or bar or the part being removed.

 4. Replace cups and cones together.

 When replacing tapered roller bearings in adjusted and pre-adjusted wheel ends, it's important to replace both the bearing cups and cones at the same time.

 It might be tempting to keep the "good" half of the used set and pair it with a new mate, but the problem is that the old "good" component has a distinct pattern worn into its raceway.
 Mixing it with the new component may set up edge stresses along the races and result in premature bearing failure

 Never spin a bearing with compressed air.
 The rolling elements may be forcefully expelled.

 It's also recommended that the cup and cone be purchased from the same manufacturer, preferable as a matched set.
 That's because components purchased from two different manufacturers may have:

-*Failure to follow the warnings indicated in this article could create a risk of serious injury.
+Warning: Failure to follow these warnings could create a risk of serious injury.
 Proper maintenance and handling practices are critical.
 Failure to follow installation instructions and to maintain proper lubrication can result in equipment failure.